This wilderness float and fishing adventure explores the upper reaches of Mongolia’s very first taimen sanctuary…

 While in UB, a professional guide will be available to introduce you to the capital's very interesting monasteries, museums, performances, and shops.
 The guides are wonderful and will help make your visit to Mongolia's capital much more enjoyable.

-If you’re on an expedition that travels to the river via charter, we check out of the hotel after an early breakfast and drive about 20 minutes to the airport.
+If you’re on an expedition that travels to the river via charter, we check out of the hotel after an early breakfast and drive about twenty minutes to the airport.
 You may leave extra bags at the hotel.
 Passengers will be traveling via fix wing Cessna Caravan.
 The flight path goes directly over the beautiful Khan Hentii protected area, a 2.4 million hectare forested wilderness.
-The flight out to the river from the capitol takes a bit over an hour.
-From the airstrip, you will be driven about 3 hours up to the first riverside camp.
+The flight out to the river from the capital takes a bit over an hour.
+From the airstrip, you will be driven about 3 - 4 hours up to the first riverside camp.
+It’s a beautiful 4x4 drive and will be your first look into the real Mongolia.

 If you’re on an expedition that travels to the river overland, we check out of the hotel after an early breakfast and head out of town.
 You may leave extra bags at the hotel.
-Passengers will be traveling via comfortable 4X4’s.
+Passengers will be traveling via comfortable 4x4’s.
 These are generally very kitted out Toyota Land Cruisers.
 The first half of the drive to the river is on pavement, this includes passing the massive Chinghis Khan statue!
-The second half of the drive is on dirt track over the grassland steppe.
+The second half of the drive is on dirt track.
 We’ll have a picnic lunch en route and the vehicles are equipped with plenty of drinks and snacks.
-Anticipate arriving streamside late in the afternoon with plenty of time to settle into your camp, grab a hot shower, and get ready for a hearty meal.

 Return to UB: Your last morning at the river means rising at a decent hour, eating breakfast, packing your bags and preparing for the return to the capital city.
 You’re usually in town by early afternoon.